juergenweb/FrontendComments/README.md

 echo FieldtypeFrontendComments::getAllFeaturedComments(5); // limits the output to 5 comments
 ```

-Just to mention: This method is only necessary, if you are using FrontendComments on more than 1 page, because it takes all featured comments from all pages.
-If you are using it only on 1 page, you can use the find method in combination with the "status" selector.
+Just to mention: This method is only necessary, if you are using FrontendComments on more than 1 page, because it takes all featured comments from all pages and all fields.
+If you are using only one field on 1 page, you can use the find method in combination with the "status" selector.

 ```php
 echo $pages->get(11)->comments->find('status=4'); // in this case "11" is the id of the page and "comments" is the name of the comment field; "4" is for featured comments